 - anyone aged 65 years and older

 - Aboriginal and Torres Strait Islander people aged six months to under five years and 15 years and over

-- Anyone from six months of age with heart disease, chronic lung disease, chronic neurological conditions, impaired immunity and other chronic illnesses such as diabetes, kidney disease and haemoglobinopathies
+- people aged six months or older with heart disease, chronic lung disease, chronic neurological conditions, Down syndrome, impaired immunity or haemoglobinopathies (blood disorders caused by genetic changes)